Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/FatfsSDcard/Class SdFatFile.rst

 **Returns**
 ~~~~~~~~~~~

 This function returns a file read/write pointer.
-“0” on file open.
+"0" on file open.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “SdFatFile.h” in order to use the class function.
+.. note :: "SdFatFile.h" in order to use the class function.

 **SdFatFile::file_size**
 ------------------------